jegfish/ram-dev-env/README.md

 ##### Enable clipboard sharing

-In the main VirtualBox window with your list of VMs, select your Robotics at Maryland VM, then click "Settings".
+1. In the main VirtualBox GUI window select your R@M VM, then click "Settings".

-1. You should already be in the "General" section of settings.
-2. Click the "Advanced" tab.
-3. Change the "Shared Clipboard" setting to the value "Bidirectional".
+2. In the "General" settings section, "Advanced" tab/sub-section, change the "Shared Clipboard" setting to the value "Bidirectional".

 ### UTM